Three perspectives on categorical symmetric Howe duality: The geometry of quivers and perverse sheaves

 matching convolution product with multiplication in $\bT^\chi$, the red dots with the cohomology ring $H^*(BP_\chi)$ and the black dots with Chern classes of the tautological bundles on $X(\Bi)$.

-In particular, we have an isomorphism $A_\chi\cong \bT^\chi$, and the induced Hodge structure on $A_\chi$ is pure of weight 0. \end{theorem} It might seem strange that we used only honest orders, not preorders; this is needed to match the usual definition of $\bT^\chi$.
+In particular, we have an isomorphism $A_\chi\cong \bT^\chi$. \end{theorem} It might seem strange that in the definition of the algebra $A_\chi$, we used only honest orders, not preorders, when the first sentence of the theorem covers preorders.
+This is needed to match the usual definition of $\bT^\chi$.
 If we incorporated preorders, the result would be a larger, Morita equivalent algebra which contained thick strands as in the extended graphical calculus of \cite{KLMS,SWschur}.
-This is much more difficult to give a nice presentation of.
+It is much more difficult to give a nice presentation of this larger algebra.

-These results combine to show that the algebra $\bT^\chi$ controls the derived category $D^b_{G_\chi}(V)$: \begin{theorem} The object $\perv_{\chi}$ is a compact generator of $D^b_{G_{\chi}}(V)$.
+These results combine to show that the algebra $\bT^\chi$ controls the derived category $D^b_{\Gc{\chi}}(V)$: \begin{theorem} The object $\perv_{\chi}$ is a compact generator of $D^b_{\Gc{\chi}}(V)$.
 Thus, the functor $\Ext(\perv_{\chi},-)$ induces equivalences:

-The functor of forgetting mixed structure corresponds to the functor considering a complex of graded modules as a dg-module by collapsing gradings. \end{theorem} \begin{proof} Any finite complex with constructible cohomology is compact as an object in the derived category, so this includes $\perv_{\chi}$.
+The functor of forgetting graded structure corresponds to the functor considering a complex of graded modules as a dg-module by collapsing gradings. \end{theorem}

-Clearly, by the $t$-structure properties, the object $\perv_{\chi}$ is a classical generator, and thus a generator of the derived category.
-By dg-Morita theory, we thus have the desired equivalences given by $\Ext(\perv_{\chi},-)$.
-The equivalence in the mixed setting is to dg-modules where the Hodge structure equips them with a second grading on which the differential has degree 0.
-By taking the difference of the dg-grading and the Hodge gradings, one obtains a homological grading is preserved by $\bT^\chi$, which we can then use to think of our module as an object in $D^b(\bT^\chi\operatorname{-gmod})$. \end{proof}